ntdkhiem/captionthis/README.md

 The winner will be determine after all matches and will *unofficially* be the memelord!

+### Details
+YOU NEED A SERVER TO PLAY!
+(Read how to host a server under **how to play**)

+Multiple players from different devices will be able to connect to a server to play.
+There are no limit to how many games a single server can host but there is a limit to how many players will be able to play in one game (you can change the limit read **Notes** below).

 ### How To Play
 - Install requirements before start
 ```bash